• About Us

 0

-Ubuntu settings that improve your experience - Users adjust Ubuntu settings on a laptop—appearance, dark mode, and dock—to improve the user experience.
+Ubuntu settings that improve your experience - User adjusts Ubuntu settings on a laptop: appearance, dark mode and dock, to improve the user experience.

 Customize Ubuntu to enhance your experience: from Settings > Appearance, enable dark mode, choose an accent color, and adjust the dock size/auto-hide for a cleaner, faster, and more productive Linux desktop.